Of course. You can train a whole week for free before you have to make a decision.

 The sparring portion is optional.
 You can just watch until you are confident enough to give it a try.

-Yes, our kids classes start on September 1st.
+Yes.
 Please contact us if you want to sign up a kid.

 Talk to an instructor before or after training.
 Or you can send us a message online.